 After three days of incubation on Sabourad dextrose agar (SDA) incorporated with chloramphenicol; macroscopically, isolates were observed for the following features: if suspected colonies of A. oryzae had properly grown fungi mycelium with characteristic white and fluffy strands becoming black later similar to salt and pepper appearance covering the outside of the steamed rice; for S. cerevisiae, colonies had uniquely earthy smells.
 Other characteristics were colour ranging from cream white to colourless, shape was oval, round shapes occurring singly and colonies of fungal strains possessed morphological features of S. cerevisiae; and the colonies suspected to be N. crassa fungi had the orange colour of the vegetative spores, characterized by a hyphal growth which elongates at the tip.
 It also had repeated apical budding, which formed chains of proconidia having a resemblance of beads on a string.
-The colonies of N. crassa.
+The colonies of fungi inoculated on solid media had morphological features of N. crassa.